Shopify/shopify_python_api/README.md

 > [!WARNING]
-> **This package is deprecated and no longer maintained.** Use [`shopifyapp`](https://pypi.org/project/shopifyapp/) instead.
-It supports the latest Shopify platform features.
+> **This package is deprecated and no longer maintained.** Use [`shopifyapp`](https://pypi.org/project/shopifyapp/) instead, which supports the latest Shopify platform features.
+It will keep working for existing users, but no new features or security fixes are planned.
+See the [`shopify-app-python` README](https://github.com/Shopify/shopify-app-python#readme) to upgrade.
 For background, see [rethinking our support for PHP & Python packages](https://community.shopify.dev/t/rethinking-support-for-php-python-packages/28325).

 # Shopify API